Climate change in New Zealand: Methane

 The National Institute of Water and Atmospheric Research (NIWA) has also recorded atmospheric concentrations of methane (from 1989) and nitrous oxide (from 1997) at Baring Head.
 More than 80% of methane emissions in New Zealand come from enteric fermentation in ruminant livestock – sheep, cattle, goats and deer – with sheep the greatest single source.

 This emissions profile is significantly different to that of other countries as, internationally, the dominant sources of methane are rice paddies and wetlands.
 As a greenhouse gas, methane is 28 times more powerful than carbon dioxide.
 A dairy cow produces between 84 and 123 kg of methane per year from rumen fermentation.
 Since New Zealand has large stock numbers these emissions are significant.
 In 1997, New Zealand's per capita emissions of methane were almost six times the OECD average and ten times the global average.

-In other words, on a per capita basis, New Zealand has the largest methane emission rate in the world.
+In 1997 Minister for Climate Change Issues Simon Upton stated that New Zealand's methane emissions from ruminant livestock industries were the highest per capita in the world.

 In 2003, the Government proposed an Agricultural emissions research levy to fund research into reducing ruminant emissions.
 The proposal, popularly called a "fart tax", was strongly opposed by Federated Farmers and was later abandoned.

 The Livestock Emissions and Abatement Research Network (LEARN) was launched in 2007 to address livestock emissions.
 The Pastoral Greenhouse Gas Research Consortium between the New Zealand government and industry groups seeks to reduce agricultural emissions through the funding of research.